xzel23/cabe/README.md

 Also Lombok tends to introduce new features that while innovative later are implemented in a different way in standard JDK.

 What I wanted is something more or less like Lombok, but closer to standard Java.
-Thus the name was born: Cabai is another name for Lombok, but on the island of Java, it's commonly called ***Cabe***!
+Thus the name was born: Cabai is another name for Lombok, but on the island of Java, it is commonly called ***Cabe***!

 Usage
 -----